Tension Myositis Syndrome (TMS): The Sarno Diagnosis Explained

 What Modern Neuroscience Has Updated

 "All structural causes are wrong": nuanced.
 Some structural pathology does cause pain.
-The correct framing: structural findings are extremely common in people without pain.
-Your findings may be present AND your nervous system may be amplifying signals far beyond what the structure explains.
-Both can be true.
-That's actually good news.
-It means your pain has a reversible component.
+The correct framing isn't "your spine is fine."
+It's "structural findings are extremely common in people without pain.
+Your findings may be present AND your nervous system may be amplifying signals far beyond what the structure alone would produce."
+Both things can be true.

-"Think psychological": now operational.
-What exactly does that mean?
+"Think psychological" is too vague: now operational.
+What exactly does "think psychological" mean?
 Sarno never provided enough specificity.
-The instruction could fail for patients without obvious emotional issues.
-It could create guilt when it didn't work.
-It could lead to obsessive emotion-mining.
+The instruction could fail for patients without obvious emotional issues, create guilt when it didn't work, and lead to obsessive emotion-mining.
 This is where modern approaches fill the gap.
-Somatic tracking gives patients something specific to do.
+Somatic tracking gives patients something specific to DO.
 Pain Reprocessing Therapy provides a structured framework.
-Emotional Awareness and Expression Therapy goes directly at the emotional processing Sarno emphasized.
 Sarno diagnosed the problem.
 Modern approaches operationalize the solution.

 "Resume all activity immediately": graduated now.
-Modern evidence shows graded exposure is safer and more effective than all-at-once (Smith et al., British Journal of Sports Medicine, 2017).
-Craske's inhibitory learning model (2014) emphasizes that the magnitude of expectancy violation matters more than eliminating fear during the experience.
-The principle is right.
-The pacing has been refined.
+Sarno told patients to abandon all physical treatment and resume all normal activity at once.
+Modern evidence shows graded exposure is safer and more effective.
+Smith and colleagues (British Journal of Sports Medicine, 2017) found pain-inducing exercises produced a small but significant benefit over pain-free exercises.
+But graduated, not all-at-once.
+Craske's inhibitory learning model (2014) emphasizes that the magnitude of expectancy violation matters more than the elimination of fear during the experience.

-"Just believe harder": replaced.
-When treatment didn't work, the community response was "you need to believe more deeply."
-Alan Gordon's concept of outcome independence specifically corrects this: practicing without attachment to whether the pain decreases.
+"Just believe harder": replaced with outcome independence.
+When TMS treatment didn't work, the community response was often "you need to believe more deeply" or "you haven't found the right emotions yet."
+This created a closed system where failure was always the patient's fault.
+Alan Gordon's concept of outcome independence specifically addresses this: practicing without attachment to whether the pain decreases.
+It's a genuine structural correction to the original framework.

 The Controversy: Addressing Every Criticism Head-On